✦ ✦

 • Observing a religious holiday

-• At a medical appointment
+• Attending a medical appointment

 • Experiencing a documented family emergency